 FSBDC Breeds Success

 Success breeds success.
 As M.R.
 Crafts established itself as a viable supplier to the federal government, they came to the attention of Grainger, a worldwide provider of industrial supplies.
 M.R.
 Crafts exceeded Grainger’s expectations, permitting the Nevils to expand well beyond their original product.
 They are now growing as an award-winning provider of emergency, healthcare, safety, and industrial products.
 M.R.
 Crafts provides product development, sourcing, and manufacturing to assist organizations with their procurement strategy, expand their product lines, develop new markets, and decrease costs.

-The Nevils credit the Florida SBDC Network for much of their success.
+The Nevils credit the Florida SBDC Fort Lauderdale for much of their success.
 The future is bright for the duo.
 They hope to sell more than $3 million in products and services in all their business segments, which they should achieve by 2015.
 To pay it forward, Michael Nevils is writing a book to inform other Veterans on how to start and build a successful business.

 "The FSBDC has been an invaluable resource for our business, from publicity classes to learning how to work with the Federal Government, we were able to set ourselves up for success."

 - Kristen Nevils, Vice President - M.R.
 Crafts